Timinator2000/Algorithm_X/01 - introduction/welcome.md

 # Background

-In August, 2022, I attempted to solve [Constrained Latin Squares]( https://www.codingame.com/training/medium/constrained-latin-squares), a recently published puzzle by [@darkhorse64]( https://www.codingame.com/profile/c9ebe76a83b33730956eda0534d6cad86053292) on [Codingame](www.codingame.com).
-I noticed [@5DN1L]( https://www.codingame.com/profile/bbb8f47ea4601179303c20acdbf5fb6c1904782) had, a week earlier, posted a link to [Puzzles solvable by Algorithm X / Dancing Links](https://www.codingame.com/forum/t/puzzles-solvable-by-algorithm-x-dancing-links/196871), a post where he had compiled a list of puzzles on Codingame he had solved with Algorithm X. I love processes that are repeatable and the idea of using a single algorithm to solve a long list of medium/hard puzzles intrigued me.
+In August, 2022, I attempted to solve [Constrained Latin Squares]( https://www.codingame.com/training/medium/constrained-latin-squares), a recently published puzzle by [@darkhorse64]( https://www.codingame.com/profile/c9ebe76a83b33730956eda0534d6cad86053292) on [CodinGame](www.codingame.com).
+I noticed [@5DN1L]( https://www.codingame.com/profile/bbb8f47ea4601179303c20acdbf5fb6c1904782) had, a week earlier, posted a link to [Puzzles solvable by Algorithm X / Dancing Links](https://www.codingame.com/forum/t/puzzles-solvable-by-algorithm-x-dancing-links/196871), a post where he had compiled a list of puzzles on CodinGame he had solved with Algorithm X. I love processes that are repeatable and the idea of using a single algorithm to solve a long list of medium/hard puzzles intrigued me.

 For the next 18 months, I worked on @5DN1L’s list, reaching out to him over and over again with questions and ideas.
 I saw tremendous opportunity for not only a reusable software architecture, but also a repeatable engineering process for solving [Exact Cover]( https://en.wikipedia.org/wiki/Exact_cover) problems.
 Eventually, he suggested I build an Algorithm X playground, and here we are!